 Research is an integral part of the training experience in the UCLA Department of Urology.
 Our Department is fortunate to have excellent clinicians and researchers on faculty working on a wide variety of research projects.
 We firmly believe this has enabled us to build a comprehensive and cohesive academic residency program.
 The UCLA Urology Residency Program fulfills the requirements of the American Board of Urology and is fully accredited by the Residency Review Committee of the Accreditation Council on Graduate Medical Education.
 The Department of Urology collaborates broadly within the UCLA Health System as well as with many UCLA undergraduate and graduate departments in its research endeavors.
 The UCLA commitment to academics is demonstrated by the career choices of its residents.
 Recent graduates of the program have been granted many competitive fellowships, including American Foundation for Urologic Disease, Inc. (AFUD) Fellowships, Robert Wood Johnson Fellowships, and many other prestigious subspecialty fellowships across the country.
 Many former residents who have entered private practice in Southern California are active members of our Clinical Faculty.
 Others have joined the faculty of various medical schools.

 Applications should be made during the fourth year of medical school.
 After completed application packets have been reviewed, qualified applicants are invited for an interview in the Fall.
-Our program participates in the NRMP and American Urological Association matches.
-We require that the R1 and R2 years be taken in the training program at UCLA.
+Our program participates in the Urology Residency Match Program, administered by the American Urological Association (AUA), which now includes an integrated preliminary (PGY-1) year in the full course of training.
+Applicants participating in the AUA Match are no longer are required to register with the Main Residency Match to obtain the PGY-1 year of training.
 The UCLA Department of Urology interviews applicants on scheduled interview dates only.
 Interviews are by invitation only on:

 Four residents are chosen each year to begin the General Surgery R1 year and advance to the Urology Residency Program beginning twelve (12) months later.
 There is graduated responsibility in the training program so that each resident performs duties and surgery commensurate with his/her ability and training.
 Residents are responsible for teaching and supervising those at lower levels.